 Anytime you have been injured on somebody else's property and that property’s owner failed in his or her obligation to maintain the property and safeguard you from harm in a reasonable manner, you may be able to file a lawsuit to recover damages.

 The personal injury lawyers at Hartel, DeSantis & Howie, LLP have applied their skill and experience to serving clients in Montgomery County and Anne Arundel County for more than a decade.
-Virtually every case starts with a free consultation, where you can discuss your needs in a professional yet comfortable environment.
+Virtually every case starts with a free consultation for personal injury cases, where you can discuss your needs in a professional yet comfortable environment.
 To schedule a time to talk to one of our Hanover premises liability lawyers, please call us at (443) 749-5111.Premises Liability Laws in Maryland

 Property owners, landlords and lessees (tenants) may be responsible for compensating you for your injury if they were negligent in keeping their property safe.
 Their liability is also dependent on your “status” on the property – in other words, why you were there.
 The four status categories are: